riyas2327/atlas-examples-terraform/HAProxy-Nodejs/README.md

 Step 3: Build a Node.js AMI
 -------------------
 1. Build an AMI with NodeJS installed.
 To do this, update the `variables` stanza in the `nodejs.json` file with your Atlas username, and then  run `packer push -create nodejs.json` in the Packer directory.
-This will send the build configuration to Atlas so it can build your NodeJS AMI remotely.
+This will send the build configuration to Atlas so it can build your NodeJS AMI remotely. *Note: Your first build will fail until we link the application code to your build and add AWS keys.*
 1. View the status of your build in the Builds tab of your [Atlas account](https://atlas.hashicorp.com/builds).
-1. Again, as with the the previous two builds, the first build will fail since your AWS credentials are not set in Atlas.
-Set the variables for the keys `aws_access_key` and `aws_secret_key` and click *Rebuild* on the build and it should complete successfully.
-1. This creates an AMI with Node.js installed, and now you need to send the actual Node.js application code to Atlas and link it to the build configuration.
-To do this, simply update the Vagrantfile with your Atlas username, and then run `vagrant push` in the app directory.
-This will send your Node.js application, which is just the `server.js` file for now.
-Then link the Node.js application with the Node.js build configuration by clicking on your build configuration, then 'Links' in the left navigation.
-Complete the form with your username, 'nodejs' as the application name, and '/app' as the destination path.
+1. Next we need to send the actual Node.js application code to Atlas and link it to the build configuration.
+To send the application code to Atlas, update the `Vagrantfile` in the `app` directory with your Atlas username and then run `vagrant push` in the `app` directory.
+This will send the Node.js application, which is just the `server.js` file for now.
+1. Now we can link the Node.js application with the Node.js build configuration by clicking on your build configuration, then *Links* in the left navigation.
+Complete the form with your username, `nodejs` as the application name, and `/app` as the destination path.
+1. Set the `aws_access_key` and `aws_secret_key` variables for the `nodejs` build as done before.
 1. Now that your application and build configuration are linked, simply rebuild the Node.js configuration and you will have a fully-baked AMI with Node.js installed and your application code in place.

 Step 4: Deploy HAProxy, Node.js, and Consul